logudev/mock-ft-responses/README.md

 **DELETE:**
 * URI: http://10.176.20.197:5000/api/mockResponses/
-1) Deletes a single testCaseName object and its service responses
+1) Deletes a single testCaseName object and its service responses.
 queryParam: testCaseName
 * **DANGER**
-2) Deletes all testCaseName objects - Equivalent to wiping out the DB
+2) Deletes all testCaseName objects - Equivalent to wiping out the DB.
 queryParam: none